 Direct costs refer to those costs which can be directly and easily traced to or identified with a product, process or department.
 Materials used and labour employed in manufacturing an article or in a particular process of production are common examples of direct costs.

-On the basis of their behaviour in relation to changes in the volume of activity, costs (both direct and indirect) may be classified as:
+On the basis of their behavior in relation to changes in the volume of activity, costs (both direct and indirect) may be classified as:

 (a) Variable Costs,